 4. Take A Break From Weight Loss

-Here at the Institute for the Psychology of Eating, we advocate taking a break from weight loss.
+Here at the Institute for the Psychology of Eating, we advocate taking a break from weight loss and start loving yourself.
 This may be hard to imagine if losing weight is something that you think about on a daily, or even hourly, basis.
 But if you find yourself stuck, sometimes the best thing to do is to take a complete vacation from thinking about weight!

 You may have heard that stress and pressure can be counterproductive for couples trying to have a baby, but sometimes when they stop trying so hard, they conceive.
 The same can be true about weight loss.
 Sometimes we can stress ourselves out so much about needing to lose weight that the stress itself starts to get in the way of that goal.